Tax Basics: A Beginner's Guide to Taxes

 The IRS interprets tax provisions through IRS regulations, which provide guidance on the application of tax law.
 Because not every tax code has a regulation, the IRS also uses revenue rulings, revenue procedures, and letter rulings to offer guidance.
-Although the IRS can offer its own interpretation of the tax code, when a dispute arises it is the role of the federal court system -- a part of the judicial branch of the government -- to interpret the tax code and to decide how Congress intended its application.
+Although the IRS can offer its own interpretation of the tax code, when there is a dispute, the courts interpret the tax code and decide how Congress intended the tax rules to be applied.

-The U.S. government collects income taxes, payroll taxes, sales taxes and real estate taxes from individuals and companies.
-The government disburses the money, according to its budget, to the appropriate agency to use for purposes like national defense, Social Security, education, national parks, and for government services like welfare.
+The U.S. government collects income taxes and payroll taxes from individuals and corporate income taxes from companies.
+The government disburses the money, according to the federal budget, to the appropriate agency to use for purposes like national defense, Social Security, education, national parks, and for government services like welfare.

 The IRC defines gross income as "income from whatever source derived."
 There are two types of income subject to taxation: earned income and unearned income.
 Earned income includes:

 - Unemployment benefits